neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

   indicate that the record was lost.

+# Content from file ../neon/pageserver/test_data/indices/mixed_workload/README.md:

+# This was captured from one shard of a large tenant in staging.

+# It has a mixture of deltas and image layers, >1000 layers in total.

+# This is suitable for general smoke tests that want an index which is not
+# trivially small, but doesn't contain weird/pathological cases.

 # Content from file ../neon/pgxn/hnsw/README.md:

 # Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors